ssstumbles/character-database/README.md

 # Character Database

 This is the first iteration of longer-term world building.
-Here, I present choice of species and sub-species that users will be able to browse.
+Here, is a collection of fantasy species that are a stray from the traditional lore we all know and love.

 [Trello Board](https://trello.com/b/F1F6eRfd/speciation)